 9:30 am Classes

-Beyond Basics This fall this class will explore the period of time between the Old and New Testaments.
-For more information contact Kate Lund at email@example.com or 703.255.7244.
+Beyond Basics This winter Beyond Basics will study the Gospel of Mark.
+For more information contact Kate Lund at firstname.lastname@example.org or 703.255.7244.
 Room 205

 Foundations will continue its focus on community and learning as they explore a variety of discussion-based topics.
 For more information contact John and Kathy Draper, 703.539.8300 or email@example.com.
 Room 203/204.